Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 It’s not a surprise that some words or references to entities might have more than one meaning.
 The patent addresses this possibility, and tells us that, “When more than one subject entity in the subject entity database matches the extracted words and/or phrases, relevance scores associated with the subject entities may be used to select one or more subject entities.”
 The relevance score corresponding to each subject entity may be retrieved from the subject database.

 The patent does tell us how relevance scores may be calculated to help determine the right subject entity.
-The relevance scores used in a query for a subject entity may be determined in a number of ways, as pointed to in the patents.
+The relevance scores used in a query for a subject entity may be determined in several ways, as pointed to in the patents.

 1. Relevance scores for a subject entity may be based on a popularity of a subject entity in a corpus of content items.